Where to see snowdrops in Norfolk: 8 of the best places

 The Bure River runs through the walled garden, which will be open for one day for the National Garden Scheme's Snowdrop Festival this year.
 The woodland is a perfect place to take a walk to welcome the spring.

-The garden at Horstead House will be open on Saturday 16th February from 11am to 4pm and admission will cost £4 (children go free) with refreshments available in aid of Horstead Church.
-Click here for contact information
+The garden at Horstead House will be open on Saturday 15th February from 11am to 4pm and admission will cost £4 (children go free) with drinks and cakes available in aid of Horstead Church.
+You can also visit by arrangement during February and March - check the National Garden Scheme website for more details.

 Bircham, King's Lynn